oracle/terraform-provider-oci/website/docs/d/generative_ai_hosted_application_iam.html.markdown

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `description` - An optional description of the hosted application.
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 * `environment_variables` - The list of environment variables for the Hosted Application.
 Defines a list of environment variables injected at runtime.
 	* `name` - Name of the environment variable.
 	* `type` - Type of the environment variable (PLAINTEXT or VAULT, no default value).
 	* `value` - Value of the environment variable.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the hosted application.
-* `inbound_auth_config` - The client-side inbound authentication configuration for the Hosted Application.
-Defines the network access rules.
-When unspecified, the service applies the default inbound authentication configuration type.
-	* `idcs_config` - Oracle Identity Cloud Service (IDCS) configuration used  when inboundAuthConfigType is set to IDCS_AUTH_CONFIG.
-This object must be specified when inboundAuthConfigType is IDCS_AUTH_CONFIG.
-		* `audience` - Audience for IDCS.
-		* `domain_url` - Domain URL for IDCS.
-		* `scope` - Scope for IDCS.
-	* `inbound_auth_config_type` - Inbound authentication configuration type of network access (IDCS_AUTH_CONFIG).
 * `lifecycle_details` - A message describing the current state of the endpoint in more detail that can provide actionable information.
 * `networking_config` - Networking configuration.
 	* `inbound_networking_config` - Inbound Networking configuration.